Glossary

 Macronutrient Profile

-A macronutrient profile shows how your daily calories split across protein, carbs, and fat
+A macronutrient profile shows how your daily calories split across the three macronutrients, protein, carbs, and fat

 Protein Quality